 At Ramah in the Rockies, we believe that all Jewish children should be able to experience the transformative experience of Jewish summer camp.
-We know that each child has their own special needs, and whenever possible work closely with parents and guardians to develop a customized plan to enable their child to succeed in our community.
-At the same time, we know that there are some children we are not able to serve for a variety of reasons, and whenever possible, will work with parents to find a Jewish summer camp that is suitable for their child.
+We know that each child has their own mental, emotional, social and physical needs, and whenever possible, we will work closely with parents and guardians to develop a customized plan to enable their child to succeed in our community.
+At the same time, we know that there are some children we are not able to serve for a variety of reasons, and we will work with parents and guardians to find a Jewish summer camp that is suitable for their child.

 The Ramah Camping Movement has pioneered the effort of serving campers with developmental disabilities.
-The first Ramah Tikvah Program started in 1970 and has been activated at Ramah in the Rockies since 2011.
+The first Ramah Tikvah Program started in 1970 and has been active at Ramah in the Rockies since 2012.
 What began as a stand-alone unit where campers with disabilities lived in their own tents has since evolved.
-As of 2017 we have transitioned to an inclusion model, and have refocused our efforts on providing a high level of integration and support for young people with autism spectrum disorders.
+As of 2017 we have transitioned to a mainstream inclusion model, where we provide a high level of integration and support for young people with autism spectrum disorders and other special needs.